Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Objective Evaluation
 The model exhibited consistent improvement during training:

--Initial Validation Loss: 0.4231
+-Initial Validation Loss: 0.7127

--Final Validation Loss: 0.3155
+-Final Validation Loss: 0.6190

--Training Loss Reduction: from 0.5156 to 0.3425
+-Training Loss Reduction: from 6.1441 to 4.9797

 ![My Image](TraningMetricsBengali.png)

 # Subjective Evaluation

-Mean Opinion Score (MOS) tests conducted with native Bengali speakers assessed:
+A Mean Opinion Score (MOS) evaluation was conducted with native Bengali speakers.
+The evaluation focused on:

--Naturalness and intelligibility
+- Naturalness and intelligibility

--Comparison with baseline model performance

--Prosody and emphasis
+- Prosody and emphasis accuracy
+- Handling of technical terms

+MOS results indicate that the fine-tuned model achieved a significant improvement in the naturalness and clarity of speech compared to the baseline.

+# Key Enhancements
+**Technical Vocabulary Handling:** Special handling for technical jargon was integrated to improve fluency when reading complex sentences.

+**Speaker Embeddings:** Incorporated to enhance speaker diversity in outputs.

+**Inference Speed:** Applied quantization techniques to achieve a 30% speedup without noticeable degradation in quality.

 ## Challenges and Solutions